Actindo-AG/Documentation/DataHub/UserInterface/01c_AttributeGroups.md

     Attribute sub-group to the selected attribute group.
 Hover over the attribute sub-group to display the ![Edit](../../Assets/Icons/Edit03.png "[Edit]") (Edit) button.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to add an attribute group or sub-group.
 A plus sign is displayed in each displayed column.
 Click the plus sign in the desired column to add a new attribute group or sub-group to the selected attribute group.
-The *Add element* window is displayed.
+The *Add element* window is displayed, see [Add element](#add-element).

     > [Info] Attribute groups are organized in a tree structure with a maximum depth of two levels.
 That means that a maximum of one sub-group level can be added to an attribute group.